Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 A variety of factors affect the price of a diamond.
 Of these, the four most significant are the four Cs — a term that refers to a diamond’s cut quality, clarity, color and carat weight.
 The higher the quality of the diamond in terms of cut, color and clarity, the more it will usually cost.

-For example, you can view this 2.55 carat diamond.
+For example, you can view this 2.55 carat diamond on Blue Nile.
 This diamond has an ideal cut, VVS1 clarity and a D color grade, all of which are very good things.
 It’s a gorgeous diamond with a high price of $61,361 to match.

 There’s no question that this is a beautiful diamond, but it comes with a significant premium in terms of pricing compared to diamonds that are great looking but have slightly lower color and clarity grades.

-On the other hand, this 2.54 carat, ideal cut, VS1 clarity, H color diamond also looks impressive and costs far less at $25,740.
+On the other hand, this 2.54 carat, ideal cut, VS1 clarity, H color diamond from Blue Nile also looks impressive and costs far less at $25,740.

-At the bottom end of the scale, you have diamonds like this one, which has a clearly visible tint and poor clarity and, as such, only costs $6,580.
+At the bottom end of the scale, you have diamonds like this one from James Allen, which has a clearly visible tint and poor clarity and, as such, only costs $6,580.
 Despite being very inexpensive, this diamond isn’t necessarily good value, as its flaws are obvious.

 The last of the four Cs is carat weight.
 Although we’re discussing 2.50 carat diamonds here, it’s important to explain how carat weight affects pricing for diamonds as a whole.

 Diamond prices increase exponentially with carat weight.
-This means that you’ll need to spend more both in total and per carat for a 2.50ct diamond than you would for, for example, a 1.50 carat diamond.
+This means that you’ll need to spend more both in total and per carat for a 2.50ct diamond than you would for, for example, a 1.50 carat diamond ring.

 We’ve explained the relationship between diamond carat weight and price in more detail in our guide to diamond prices.
 In short, the higher the diamond’s carat weight, the more you’ll spend per carat.